 Town Planning Scheme 6 also provides that where a tree growing on private land is assessed as being significant and is considered to be at risk of imminent damage or removal, the City can issue an "emergency" tree preservation order in favour of the tree.
-In such a scenario the City is to subsequently seek Council endorsement of the establishment of the preservation order.
+In such a scenario the City routinely seeks Council's endorsement of the establishment of the preservation order.
 The City, when advising the landowner of the establishment of the tree preservation order, must also provide the landowner an opportunity to support its establishment, or alternatively to seek its amendment or its repeal.